U.S. Route 36

-U.S. Route 36 (US 36) is an east–west United States highway that travels approximately 1,414 mi from Rocky Mountain National Park, Colorado to Uhrichsville, Ohio.
+U.S. Route 36 (US 36) is an east–west United States Numbered Highway that travels approximately 1,414 mi from Rocky Mountain National Park, Colorado to Uhrichsville, Ohio.
 The highway's western terminus is at Deer Ridge Junction, an intersection in Rocky Mountain National Park, Colorado, where it meets US 34.
 Its eastern terminus is at US 250 in Uhrichsville, Ohio.

 Route description

 Colorado

 US Route 36 begins at US 34 at Deer Ridge Junction in Rocky Mountain National Park in Colorado, just west of Estes Park.
 It then passes through Boulder and Denver on its way to Kansas.
 Between Boulder and Denver, the road that is now US 36 was originally built as the Denver-Boulder Turnpike.
 It serves today as a major arterial freeway in the Front Range Urban Corridor.
-Between Denver and Byers, US 36 exists in unsigned overlaps with I-270 and I-70, while some parts of its original route are signed separately as Colorado State Highway 36.
-After it diverges from I-70 in Byers, US 36 is a relatively lightly-traveled two-lane rural highway to the Kansas state line.
+Between Denver and Byers, US 36 exists in unsigned overlaps with I-270 and I-70, while some parts of its original route are signed separately as Colorado State Highway 36 (SH 36).
+After it diverges from I-70 in Byers, US 36 is a relatively lightly traveled two-lane rural highway to the Kansas state line.